addiosy/Portfolio/Robotic-Arm/README.md

 # Robotic Arm Project

 This project is a 3D-printable robotic arm designed in **OnShape**.
 It was my first major project using the software and served as a great learning experience in 3D modeling, assembly, and part integration.
-Im proud to show it off as my first repo!
 The design is optimized for use with an **MG90 servo**.

 This project helped me develop the following skills:
 - Advanced 3D Modeling & Extruding